 We operate as a non-profit registered in England and Wales with company number 09802950.

-+ Our Programs
++ Our On the Ground Programs

 We invite intl. participants to apply with projects to explore themes remotely in a multitude of ways, through fluid, experiential programs we have developed in desolate, expansive natural environments.